 Marie se fait à manger. — Marie makes herself something to eat.

 Marie fait un sandwich. — Marie makes a sandwich.

 What did Marie make?
 A sandwich.
 The direct object is sandwich, so we use the direct object pronoun le to get:

 How to Put These Rules to Use and Emerge Victorious

 - Write.
 Find a short newspaper article or blog post (not too short, though!), and identify as many sentences as you can in which there are reflexive pronouns and verbs.
 Next, transform the tense or mood of the relevant sentence.
-For example, if the sentence is in the present tense, the passé composé.
+For example, if the sentence is in the present tense, change it to the passé composé.
 Next, if you’re feeling feisty, negate your new sentences in the new tense.

 - Listen.
 Pick a short radio broadcast or podcast.
 Jot down the pronominal verbs you hear.
 Next, identify their types: reciprocal, reflexive, idiomatic.
 This will require you to parse the meaning of certain verbs that can be reflexive or non‐reflexive, depending upon whom or what the action is performed.
 Can you hear the difference between servir (to serve) and se servir (to use)?

 - Talk yourself through it.
 A great way to sharpen your speaking chops is to record yourself.
 Do the reflexive pronouns roll off your tongue or are you struggling to make yourself heard?
 A great exercise is to talk about your morning routine: “I wake up, I get dressed and I make myself something to eat…” and then talk about someone else’s.
-What did they do?
-What did they not do, and when?
+What did you do?
+What did you not do, and when?